PHAHouten/phahouten.github.io/README.md

 The first map has been published.
 Check the description [here](https://github.com/PHAHouten/CivitatesHispaniae) or go directly to the [Juridical status map](https://phahouten.github.io/CivitatesHispaniae/#6/39.835/-0.284)

-Newly published maps will be announced on my personal Twitter account: https://twitter.com/HoutenPieter
+Newly published maps will be announced on my personal [Twitter account](https://twitter.com/HoutenPieter)